Nearly every Google Home and Nest product is on sale

 -

-News•Echo Dot, Google Home Mini and more: Best smart speakers of 2019

-Discuss: Early Prime Day deals on Google hardware: $25 Home Mini, $79 Nest Hub and lots more
+Discuss: Early Prime Day deals on Google smart-home products: $25 Home Mini, $79 Nest Hub and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.